grinnell-csc324-01-fall-2025/AI-Agent/prototyping_docs/prototyping_study_overlay_vs_dashboard.md

 - The **Dashboard** better supported **sense-making and planning** because it gave a single, centralized view and made it easier to understand and prioritize work.

 From this single interview, the prototyping work answered our initial question: **for morning planning when information is scattered across tools, a dedicated Dashboard is a better fit than a floating Overlay.**

----

-## Evaluation

-### What was the design of the user study to evaluate the artifact?

-We ran a **short, moderated usability session** with one participant:
-- The participant used **both** prototypes (Overlay and Dashboard).
-- The main task was: **“Plan your morning using this tool”**—deciding what to focus on in their emails and files.
-- We asked them to **think aloud** so we could understand where they were confused or confident.

-We evaluated the designs against common usability dimensions:
-- **Learnability**: how quickly the participant understood what each interface was for.
-- **Efficiency**: how easily they could locate and organize the information they needed.
-- **Visibility and organization**: how well the layout surfaced what mattered for planning.
-- **Satisfaction and preference**: which design they liked more and why.

-### What were the results of this user study?

-The results from this single participant matched what we saw during prototyping:
-- **Overlay**:
-  - Good for **quick, focused checks**, but
-  - Too small and cramped for organizing multiple items; the participant struggled to see the big picture.
-- **Dashboard**:
-  - Better for **centralized planning**; the participant could scan across emails and files and prioritize more confidently.
-  - Felt like a more appropriate “home base” for starting their day.

-The participant **preferred the Dashboard** overall because it made morning planning feel clearer and less fragmented.

-### What were the main points of future development?

-From this evaluation, our main future-development points were:
-- **Double down on the Dashboard** as the primary planning surface for organizing work across tools.
-- **Refine the Overlay** (if kept) for **lightweight, quick actions** rather than full planning.
-- **Iterate on Dashboard information hierarchy** to better highlight the most important emails/files and next actions.

-Overall, the evaluation confirmed that the Dashboard is the stronger candidate design for our use case, and it clarified how the Overlay might be positioned as a supporting, not primary, interface.